 |press 1||Record a greeting|

 |press 2||Choose a greeting|

 |press 3||Record name|

 |press 0||For main menu|

 Click the link above for setting up email server settings.
 These are the settings needed to enable your FusionPBX installation to be able to send email notifications.

 Using switch variables provides the ability to adjust FusionPBX Voicemail features.
-These variables can be set in either Advanced -> Variables (having a global scope - loaded when the switch first starts) or in the dialplan (for a global or more flexible/domain specific scope).
+These variables can be set in either Dialplan -> global-variables or per domain with domain-variables dialplan.